-UniteGPS – If you’re planning on driving a school bus in 2022, say goodbye to the days of preparing for the Commercial Driver’s License (CDL) days before the practical.
+UniteGPS – If you’re planning on driving a school bus in 2022, say goodbye to the days of preparing for the Commercial Driver’s License (CDL) exam at your own leisure.
 Come Feb.
-7, new CDL Entry-Level Driver Training (ELDT) will require school bus drivers to enroll in a certified course to satisfy federal hiring requirements as authorities prepare to streamline an often fragmented training process across states.
+7, new federal CDL training will require school bus drivers to enroll in a certified course to satisfy federal hiring requirements as authorities prepare to streamline an often fragmented training process across states.

 On one hand, legislators believe that revising the ELDT requirements will foster safer standards and more consistent driver training procedures on a national level.
 On the other hand, school transportation officials are hesitant about its implementation during a national bus driver shortage and pandemic.

-Well aware of hiring challenges due to the part-time schedules and older age demographics of bus drivers, some school transit officials are feeling the crunch.
+Well aware of hiring challenges ranging from part-time schedules, historically low wages, long waiting times in between examinations, not to mention older age demographics of bus drivers vulnerable to COVID-19, some school transit officials are feeling the crunch.

 “It’s very tough because now, for somebody to come in from the street, I just can’t send them up to the DOT office to get a CDL,” said Director of Transportation Merrill Mueller Jr. from Algona Community School District in Iowa.